Map is courtesy of Jeff's Map - my route has been marked in blue

 As a high school teacher, the last Friday in June is a special day - especially if you are a canoe tripper.
 Throughout the winter, trips are planned, meals are dehydrated and arrangements are made for trips that can last longer than a weekend.
 Normally every year, on the Canada Day long weekend, my daughter plays in a large soccer tournament in Toronto and I drive her to the games.
 Fun to watch though they are, I am usually anxious to get out on the water for longer than a couple of nights.
 This year her team did not enter this tournie, so I gladly packed and headed on up to the very southern tip of Algonquin Park to paddle into Scorch Lake, excited about a 4-day trip.

-I got an early start, wanting to get the 1500 meter portage into Big Rock behind me.
+Day 2 I got an early start, wanting to get the 1500 meter portage into Big Rock behind me and the weather was pleasant.
 About 200 metres in, after rounding a bend and coming up over a rise, I almost stepped on the fellow you see pictured below.
 He hissed and I jumped about 3 feet backwards in surprise!

 Paddling upstream, I remained quiet in the hopes of spotting a moose, but to no avail.
 I cast a few lines out, but had no luck.
-It took a bit longer than expected to reach the take out for the carry to Scorch.
-When I did arrive there, I started to make lunch at the site next to the portage.
+It took a bit longer than expected to reach the take out for the carry to Scorch, but was a lovely paddle as I wandered upriver.
+I was loving being alone in the quiet wilderness.
+When I did arrive at the portage, I started to make lunch at the site next to the take-out

 Feeling hungry, I took out the stove and made a proper lunch.
 Big mistake, because a few minutes after I got the water boiling, a couple of young lads rocked up in their canoe and started down the portage ahead of me -- not before their dog tried to help itself to my lunch, however.
 There is one prime site on Scorch that I was hoping to get and now I knew it would be taken -- darn!